CalculatedContent/WeightWatcher/README.md

 For a deeper dive into the theory, see [our latest talk at ENS](https://youtu.be/xEuBwBj_Ov4)

 and the most recent podcast (https://changelog.com/practicalai/194)

-WeightWatcher is based on theoretical research into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
-It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.

 More details and demos can be found on the [Calculated Content Blog](https://calculatedcontent.com/)